tgjohnst/ArcRaidersRainmeterLauncher/README.md

-# SimpleRainmeterLauncher
+# ArcRaidersRainmeterLauncher
-Simple rainmeter launcher for a single app
+Simple rainmeter launcher for Arc Raiders game on Steam.